Cognigy/Documentation/docs/en/docs/ai/handover-providers/chatwoot-handover.md

 <div class="divider"></div>

-Cognigy has integrated **"Chatwoot"** as an additional handover provider that can be used by our customers to connect their users with real agents (in third-party sources).
+Cognigy has integrated **Chatwoot** as an additional handover provider that can be used by our customers to connect their users with real agents (in third-party sources).
 Chatwoot is an open-source solution and free to use.
 You can read more about Agent Handover [here]({{config.site_url}}ai/tools/agent-handover/).

 ## Setup
 <div class="divider"></div>